GustavoGMachado/DSA---Fundamentals-of-Data-Eng/IaC - Terraform, AWS, Azure and Databricks.md

 Before step 1, it is good to define exactly which providers, resources and parameters will be used, this includes checking plug-ins, resources, authentications, flowcharts, etc.

 *https://developer.hashicorp.com/terraform/intro/core-workflow*

+### The basic flow for creating an IaC container with Terraform and AWS is:

+1) Create a Docker container, whether with a custom image (dockerfile) or not.
+If a custom image is needed, *docker build* in the folder where the dockerfile is;
+2) Install the aws cli in this container;
+3) Using the *aws configure* command, we must authenticate our account in that container.

+After that, the container is ready.
+Then we can work with Terraform automation.
+5) In the container that was created, in the folder where the .tf file is, *terraform init* to prepare that file and the environment for running Terraform/HCL;
+6) *terraform apply* to run the .tf file.